jgirard1733/SAWorkplace/README.md

 # SAWorkplace
-Software tool for the PS Solution Arch Group
+A Dashboad style interface for ticketing.
+Specializing in Solution Architecture type requests.